muratk3n/thirdwave/en/README.md

 ---

-"Moldova, Europe’s poorest country, has not been able to deliver a single jab yet because it can’t afford to buy the vaccine... urope’s most economically disadvantaged countries are relying on Covax, a facility for low-income nations led by WHO in response to the pandemic.
+"Moldova, Europe’s poorest country, has not been able to deliver a single jab yet because it can’t afford to buy the vaccine...
+Europe’s most economically disadvantaged countries are relying on Covax, a facility for low-income nations led by WHO in response to the pandemic.
 The organisation will guarantee free jabs for 20% of a